palantir/atlasdb/.github/PULL_REQUEST_TEMPLATE.md

 **If this PR does not work as expected, how do I fix that state?
 Would rollback be straightforward?**:

-**If the above plan is more complex than “recall and rollback”, please tag the support PoC here**:
+**If the above plan is more complex than “recall and rollback”, please tag the support PoC here (if it is the end of the week, tag both the current and next PoC)**:

 ## Scale
 **Would this PR be expected to pose a risk at scale?
 Think of the shopping product at our largest stack.**: